nearit/Android-UI-Bindings/README.md

 **Important**: NearIT-UI will only work with NearIT SDK version 2.2.0 or higher.

 ## NearIt-UI for permissions request
-If your app integrates NearIT services you surely want your user to grant your app the location permission.
-NearIT supports the use of Beacon technology, so bluetooth could be a requirement for your app.
+If your app integrates NearIT services, you surely want your user to grant your app location permissions.
+NearIT supports the use of Beacon technology, so bluetooth could also be a requirement for your app.

-To launch a permission request, your app should start an activity and wait for its result.
-The activity (`Intent`) is provided by our convenient and customizable builder.
-It exposes a number of methods that enable a developer to define which permissions are needed and how to request them.

 #### Basic example
-If you want your app to ask user for both location and bluetooth permissions (and turning on both), you can use the following code:
+If you want your app to ask user for both location and bluetooth permissions (and turning both on), use the following code:

 ```java
  // You can choose an arbitrary request code